AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-overview.md

 ## Understanding the User Interface {#understanding-ui}

-Once you understand the concepts and restrictions of the integration and have completed the steps to gaining access to the self-service integration application, then you'll want to review the pages describing the user interface in detail(in these pages:
+Once you understand the concepts and guardrails of the integration and have completed the steps to gain access to the self-service integration application, you'll want to review the pages describing the user interface in detail (in these screens):
 * [General Usage](integrating/using/d365-acs-self-service-app-general-usage.md)
 * [Data Flows](integrating/using/d365-acs-self-service-app-workflows.md)
     * Dynamics 365 to Campaign